 Car crashes happen every day.
 Luckily, most of these are not fatal car accidents or even particularly dangerous accidents.
 Still, all types of car accidents can do serious damage to your vehicle and cause lasting, life-changing injuries.

-In order to better protect you and your family from serious car accidents, it is important to know what types of crashes are most common, so that you can learn how to avoid them.
+In order to better protect you and your family from serious car crashes, it is important to know what types of crashes are most common, so that you can learn how to avoid them.
 The following are the five most common types of car accidents and advice on how to best avoid them.
 It is important to remember that if you are ever involved in one of these crashes, then you should contact a Chicago car accident lawyer as soon as possible by calling (312) 236-2900.